 Cleveland is incredibly close to the nearby natural wonder Cuyahoga Valley National Park.
 Don’t miss it!

 Ohio has so much to offer in the histories of aviation and space exploration.
 Neil Armstrong and the Wright Brothers are among the native sons who have taken flights of fancy whether on the earth or around it.
 The Dayton Aviation Heritage National Park marks the birthplace of plane travel.
-Follow the footsteps of the Wright Brothers at the Huffman Prairie Flying Field, visit their Hawthorn Hill mansion, and test your skills in the Wright B Flyer, a working plane built to mimic the original flyer the brothers constructed.
+While the National Park Visitor Center doesn’t look like much from the outside, the inside is full of exhibits that will inspire kids.
+There are interactive exhibits that demonstrate the physics of flight and some that tell the story of Orville and Wilbur Wright’s childhood and early years in Dayton.

 4. Rock Out

 Cleveland deejay Alan Freed unwittingly put a match to a fuse in the early fifties when he spun an R&B record during his nightly radio show and called it, “rock and roll.”
 Located in the epicenter he created, The Rock and Roll Hall of Fame houses the most impressive and iconic collection of music artifacts you’ll ever find under one roof.
-Not only does the museum continue to expand its priceless collection which includes concert posters, rare recordings and offbeat items such as a rejection letter the band U2 once received from one quickly defunct record company, it sponsors community festivals, discussion series, and even educational programs that help budding musicians of all ages understand the deep impact that rock and roll has made on the world.
+Not only does the museum continue to expand its priceless collection which includes concert posters, rare recordings and offbeat items, it sponsors community festivals, discussion series, and even educational programs.
 So gather your rockers and beat a path to the door of this museum, it’s a particularly good one to share with your teenager.

 Rock Stars need a place to sleep too, find yours.